 Writing in the Summer of 2023 this page is well over due an update!
 I share responsibilities with two amazing directors - Rebecca Henning and Rachael Hagger.
-WIthout them we couldn’t continue.
+Without them we couldn’t continue.
 Alongside us we have a PHENOMENAL gang of Run Leaders who literally do everything to help make us a success and to ensure women continue to learn to run in our area.

 So - watch this space for further info on all of those wonderful women!